-A detailed description of the Audit Committee and external audit services retained, together with a copy of the Audit Committee Charter (the "Charter"), as required by Form 52-110F1 of Multilateral Instrument 52-110 - Audit Committees, is included in the Company's Annual Information Form dated March 28, 2022 (the "AIF"), and filed on SEDAR.
+A detailed description of the Audit Committee and external audit services retained, together with a copy of the Audit Committee Charter (the "Charter"), as required by Form 52-110F1 of Multilateral Instrument 52-110 - Audit Committees, is included in the Company's Annual Information Form dated March 27, 2023 (the "AIF"), and filed on SEDAR.
 Copies of the AIF may be obtained on SEDAR at www.sedar.com or upon request, free of charge, at the office of the Company.

-The Audit Committee held four (4) meetings since the beginning of its most recently completed financial year.
-Each of the committee members attended all four (4) meetings.
+The Audit Committee held four (4) meetings since the beginning of its most recently completed financial year and each of the members attended each of the meetings.